YinHK-gameDev/unity-learn/animation/Animation controller/README.md

 > To focus on an item in the Animator Controller window, select one or multiple states (click or drag a selection box around the states you wish to select), then press the F key to zoom in on the selection.

+> Press the A key to fit all of the animation states into the Animator Controller view.

 https://www.youtube.com/watch?v=S3ys0jCUE9s